 2. Try to paraphrase the paragraph yourself, using the previously suggested steps for paraphrasing.
 3. Compare what you have written with the three paraphrased examples that follow.
-Decide if your version would constitute plagiarism and if so determine how you could modify your text to avoid this.
+Decide if your version would constitute plagiarism.
+Plagiarism is defined as presenting the work or property of another person as your own without appropriate acknowledgement or referencing.
+4. If you think you have plagiarised, determine how you could modify your text.